mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 Referenced by DatabaseRole and Schema models.

+Replace this with a pair of models:

+- a `DatabaseServerCredential` model containing a DB hostname, port, and username; and
+- a `UserDatabaseMap` model containing a `User` fkey, a `DatabaseServerCredential` fkey, and a `DatabaseServerCredential` fkey.
+The model should additionally have a `database` field, and the `user_id`, `database` pair should be unique.

-Replace this with a `DatabaseConnection` model containing a DB hostname, port, database, and username.
-We should add functionality to store some details in a [`.pgpass`](https://www.postgresql.org/docs/current/libpq-pgpass.html) dotfile (though probably in a custom location). `psycopg` can inject the password automatically through these means.
+We should eventually add functionality to store some details in a [`.pgpass`](https://www.postgresql.org/docs/current/libpq-pgpass.html) dotfile (though probably in a custom location). `psycopg` can inject the password automatically through these means.

-The Django permissions infrastructure should handle whether a user can access the DB at all in the Django layer (i.e., whether they can use the connection string), and other permissions on the DB should be handled by restricting the relevant user (referred to by the conn string) on the DB.
-For this to be sensible, we need a UI concept of a database user (beyond just connecting your Mathesar user to a database) This could be something like `mathesar@mathesar_tables` (in our default setup). _If_ we don't think that's feasible from a UX perspective, we should set up a database user for each Mathesar user, on each database, with minimal permissions (`CONNECT` and `CREATE`).
+The Django permissions infrastructure should handle CRUD operations on `DatabaseServerCredential` and `UserDatabaseMap` resources.
+Actually accessing a database wouldn't require the permissions infrastructure; we'd instead construct a connection string by joining the appropriate `database` to the other info found by looking up the `user_id, database` pair.

 ### DatabaseRole